quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part68_Deprecating_the.md

 :p What are the key differences between oﬄ-policy and on-policy learning with function approximation?
 ??x
-In oﬄ-policy learning, the goal is to learn a value function for a target policy \(\pi\), given data generated by a different behavior policy \(b\).
+In oﬄ-policy learning, the goal is to learn a value function for a target policy $\pi $, given data generated by a different behavior policy $ b$.
 This introduces challenges in convergence due to the difference in policies.
 On the other hand, on-policy methods directly update based on the current policy.
 The extension of tabular oﬄ-policy methods to semi-gradient algorithms is less robust and more complex.

 ---
 #### Challenges of Oﬄ-Policy Learning